Kinds of Phonetic Picture - Writings update: 12.1.06

 separated into words easily and definitely by a hearer.

-words, can be done in a purely acoustic, technical way - because of
+words, can be done in a purely formal, systematical way - because of

 its clear phonetics.
 In opposite to this, in most 'natural' languages